Don Figlozzi: Fleischer Studios

 Figlozzi joined Fleischer Studios in May, 1931 where he worked as an animator on Popeye films.
+He also is photographed in "Drawing the Line: The Untold Story of the Animation Unions from Bosko to Bart Simpson" during the Fleischer Studios Strike of 1937.

 World War II

 During the Second World War, Figlozzi worked on training films for the Army Signal Corps.

 WPIX TV

 As Graphic Art Director for WPIX TV, Figlozzi was one of the first television animators.

 Disney

 While employed at The Walt Disney Company, Figlozzi worked as an animator.
 Some of the most notable animations he worked on were Thumper (Bambi) and Jiminy Cricket (Pinocchio).

 Terrytoons

 Figlozzi participated in the 1947 Terrytoons strike.

 Daily News

 For the New York Daily News, Figlozzi illustrated columns for writers Bob Sylvester and Charles McHarry.
 Figlozzi also worked as an editorial cartoonist and created an ongoing cartoon gag strip entitled, FIGure This.

 Awards

 Figlozzi was a two-time prize winner (second and third place) in Time magazine's As Seen By cartoon contest.